The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part I: The Initial Prototype: NurtureBot v1

 \subsection{Origins and motivations for the initial prototype}

-Our parental wellbeing support prototype, was based on a community wellbeing project called Nurture, initially run by a nonprofit organisation dedicated to children's wellbeing [Org name removed for review].
+Our parental wellbeing support prototype was built upon Nurture, a community wellbeing project originally run by the nonprofit organisation Committee for Children (CFC) \cite{CommitteeForChildren}, which is dedicated to promoting children's wellbeing.
 The original Nurture project was a peer-to-peer mentoring initiative designed to support new mothers during their baby's first year.
 In this program, experienced volunteer mothers were trained to mentor new moms, providing guidance and encouragement.
 A digital platform supporting this program offered personalised, week-by-week content delivered via text messages, acting as a conversation catalyst between mentors and mentees.
-The prompts were designed to initiate meaningful dialogue and help new moms navigate early motherhood.
+These messages were designed to initiate meaningful dialogue and help new moms navigate early motherhood.

 The Nurture project was conducted over a span of three years, involving approximately 60 mentors and 603 parents who participated in one-on-one texting.
 While the project was successful in providing personalised support and the fostering relationships through these interactions, this model faced scalability challenges.
 While effective, Nurture project was resource intensive and difficult to expand to a broader audience without significant investment in human resources.